 tidy_plate

-: Transforms the input file (xlsx or csv) into a tibble. -
+: Transforms the input file (excel or csv) into a tibble. -

 generate_plate